richo/snowplow-wiki/Talk-to-us.md

 San Francisco (PDT) 10am
 New York (EDT) 1pm
-London (BST) 6pm
+London 6pm
 Berlin (CEST) 7pm

-We will share a link in our public HipChat room when the Hangout starts.
+We will share a link in our public HipChat room (see above) when the Hangout starts.

 ### SnowPlow East Hangout

-_Date and time to come_
+**31st October 2012**

+London 8am
+Moscow midday
+Singapore 4pm
+Sydney (EDT) 7pm

+We will share a link in our public HipChat room (see above) when the Hangout starts.

 ## GitHub